This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

 Asbestos Exposure on Bases

-Air Force bases were constructed using asbestos as well.
-These bases had asbestos, and still do in some instances to this day, in flooring tiles, vinyl, ceiling tiles, roofing materials, insulation, cement walls, drywall, and other materials.
+Buildings on Air Force bases were constructed using asbestos as well.
+The buildings contained asbestos in flooring tiles, vinyl, ceiling tiles, roofing materials, insulation, cement walls, drywall, and other materials.
 Many military bases around the country, including Air Force bases, have been found to have asbestos contamination that required abatement and removal, according to the U.S. Environmental Protection Agency.
 Some sites were so contaminated that they were even listed as Superfund sites.

 Asbestos on Air Force bases continues to be a problem now; even decades after the harmful effects of exposure were discovered.
 One example is the former Lowry Air Force Base in Colorado.
 The state’s Department of Health issued an order for the Air Force to clean up its contaminated former site.
-The department claimed that the Air Force left 22 acres of soil contaminated with asbestos.
-Development on that land would not be able to proceed until the asbestos is removed.
-Construction would likely make fibers go airborne and put people at risk of exposure.
+The department stated that the Air Force left 22 acres of soil contaminated with asbestos.
+Development on that land could not proceed until the asbestos is removed.
+The disruption of construction work would make fibers go airborne and put people at risk of exposure.

 The worst diagnosis to get after years of asbestos exposure is mesothelioma.
 This is a type of cancer that results from damage to the pleura of the lungs because of damage caused by asbestos fibers.
 The pleural tissue lines the lungs and cancer of this type is extremely rare.
 It is painful, uncomfortable, and usually has a very poor prognosis and low survival rates.
 Treating mesothelioma is difficult.
 It is nearly impossible to cure.